AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 ```

 >
 > The closed type family solution is elegant and solves some of the constraint solving problems in place (see the commented section in type class instance of solution B).
-However, the closed typed family solution couples together the code from different stages of the compiler, e.g., the definition of a parser with the type `parseExp :: String -> M (HsExpr (Ghc Ps))` (for some parsing monad `M`) refers to the closed type family `XAppGHC` which refers to the definition `Type` that is not relevant to the parsing phase.
+However, the closed typed family solution couples together the code from different passes of the compiler, e.g., the definition of a parser with the type `parseExp :: String -> M (HsExpr (Ghc Ps))` (for some parsing monad `M`) refers to the closed type family `XAppGHC` which refers to the definition `Type` that is not relevant to the parsing phase.
 We want the parser and other machineries within GHC front-end (e.g., the pretty-printer) to not to be GHC-specific (e.g., depending on `Type`, or even core via `Tickish`!).

 ## Pros & Cons